 HEADER IMAGE: GLENN CARSTENS-PETERS

 Dianna Sinni, RDN, LD is a Registered Dietitian based in Kansas City, MO with a passion for all things whole grain, green, and homegrown.
-She focuses on empowering and inspiring others to take charge of their wellness through simple plant-based recipes and science-powered advice at Chard in Charge.
+She focuses on empowering and inspiring others to take charge of their wellness through simple plant-based recipes and science-powered advice.